CodeProSpecialist/Billionaire-Strategy-Multi-Brain-Neural-Trading-Engine/README.md

 **Files**
 - `billionaire_strategy_buy_lowest_price_stock_market_robot.py` — the bot (~12.5k lines, one file, banner "Version 17")
+- `alpaca_dashboard.html` — Open the html file in a web browser after the robot is running.
-- `alpaca_dashboard.html` — the dashboard websocket connection serves at `ws://127.0.0.1:8765`
+The dashboard websocket connection is also at `ws://127.0.0.1:8765`

 ---